US teen influencer pilot accused of unauthorized Antarctic landing reaches deal to leave Chile

 On Monday, a judge approved an agreement between Guo’s lawyers and prosecutors to suspend the proceedings on the condition that he donate $30,000 to a children’s cancer foundation within 30 days.
 He must also leave the country and will be prohibited from reentering Chilean territory for three years.

+Chilean prosecutor Cristián Crisosto told CNN on Tuesday that if Guo does not meet the conditions, the agreement would become void and the court proceedings would continue.

-Chilean prosecutor Cristián Crisosto told reporters on Monday that Guo and his plane were still in Antarctic territory and that he would also have to pay the costs of “aircraft security and personal maintenance.”
+Crisosto said Guo and his plane were still in Antarctic territory and that he would also have to pay the costs of “aircraft security and personal maintenance.”
+In previous cases, he said, such costs have been roughly $600 a day.

+Guo has been trying to secure passage on a boat to leave the Antarctic island, his US-based legal team said in a statement shared with CNN on Wednesday.
+They said he hasn’t been allowed to fly his plane off the base where he is located and that his health has deteriorated since landing there.

-Chilean authorities said that Guo had submitted a false flight plan and took off from Carlos Ibáñez del Campo Airport in the southern Chilean city of Punta Arenas as the sole passenger and crew member aboard a Cessna 182Q aircraft, registered as N182WT.
+Chilean authorities said that Guo had submitted a false flight plan and took off from Carlos Ibáñez del Campo Airport in Punta Arenas in late June as the sole passenger and crew member aboard a Cessna 182Q aircraft, registered as N182WT.
 At one point during that flight, authorities say he turned off course toward Antarctica.

+Guo shared with CNN documents and audio recordings of his communications with air traffic control, which his team says show he was given explicit permission by Chile’s civil aviation authority to land at the base.

+However, speaking to CNN, prosecutor Crisosto said that the authorization was “not to go to Antarctica, that authorization was – once already in Antarctica, they let him land.
+Why?
+So he wouldn’t crash.”
+He also questioned why the pilot had not landed at other airports in South America’s southernmost region.
-Guo’s lawyer has previously said that the young pilot experienced “complications” while flying.

-“While already in the air, he began to experience a series of complications,” Karina Ulloa said, adding that Guo claims “that he was conducting an exploratory flight to see if he could follow this route or not.”
+Chile-based attorney Karina Ulloa, who initially represented Guo after he landed in Antarctica, previously said the young pilot had experienced “complications” while flying, adding that Guo claims “that he was conducting an exploratory flight to see if he could follow this route or not.”

 Guo, whose website states he was trying to raise $1 million for cancer research by becoming “the first person ever to fly to all seven continents solo,” had broadcast his continent-hopping journey since last September to more than a million Instagram followers.